compomics/ms2rescore/README.md

 ### GUI

-Run `ms2rescore-gui` or run the Windows executable to start the graphical user interface.
+Run `python -m ms2rescore.gui` or run the Windows executable to start the graphical user interface.
 Most common settings can be configured through the UI.
 For some advanced settings, see [Configuration file](#configuration-file).